hrhotz/galaxy2shiny2galaxy/README.md

 Installation
 ------------

 This tool is currently not available via the Galaxy tool shed.
-Although, the tool and the scripts in this repository work, the code is not polished and should rather be considered as a 'proof of concept' study.
-There are several places for improvements, I am to discuss with you.
+Although, the tool and the scripts in this repository work, the code is not polished.
+There are several places for improvements, I am happy to discuss with you.

 To start go into the _tools_ directory and clone this repository: